icosa-foundation/icosa-gallery/README.md

 ![gallery-viewer.png](docs/images/gallery-viewer.jpg)

 * Three.js based viewer: [Gallery Viewer](https://github.com/icosa-foundation/gallery-viewer)
-* Open Brush Material Importer (used by gallery-viewer): [Gallery Viewer](https://github.com/icosa-foundation/gallery-viewer)
+* Open Brush Material Importer (used by gallery-viewer): [three-icosa](https://github.com/icosa-foundation/three-icosa)

 We would like to add support for [Babylon.js](https://www.babylonjs.com/) and [PlayCanvas](https://playcanvas.com/) based viewers in the future.
 If you are interested in helping with this please get in touch.